 Personally, I can’t live without a functioning bathroom fan.
 Not only will it remove problematic odors, but it will quickly remove moisture from the bathroom.

-If not, this excessive humidity can make it very uncomfortable, and this moisture can leak out into the rest of the home.
-Also, this moisture can lead to mold issues, rusted door hardware, and even rotted wood.
+If the bath fan doesn’t work, excessive humidity can make the bathroom uncomfortable, and the moisture can leak out into the rest of the home.
+Also, this moisture may lead to mold issues, rusted door hardware, and even rotted wood.